ceford/cefjdemos-data-jdm-user-en/articles/media/media-upload-delete-rename.md

 Select the item you wish to delete.
 Select the **Delete** button in the Media Toolbar or the dropdown menu of the item to be deleted.
-A dialog box will ask you to confrim that you wish to delete the selected item.
+A dialog box will ask you to confirm that you wish to delete the selected item.

 ## Rename